impiaaa/psx-newlib/README.md

     * `--disable-newlib-multithread`: Optional.
 Disables threading support.
     * `--disable-shared`: Optional.
 Do not build shared libraries.
     * `--enable-lite-exit`: Optional.
 Console games don't typically exit, so why spend time there?
+    * `--enable-newlib-nano-malloc`: Optional.
+Enables an alternative `malloc` implementation, "which is for small systems with very limited memory."

 For example, here's my full configure line, using a ["unified"](https://www.embecosm.com/appnotes/ean9/html/ch02s01.html) build alongside binutils and GCC: